 The Ombudsman serves all Western Australians living and working in our vast State.
-To enhance awareness of, and accessibility to, our services by Aboriginal Western Australians and those living or working in the regions, we visited Kalgoorlie and Leonora in December 2019 as well as a range of other engagement and collaboration initiatives.
+To enhance awareness of, and accessibility to, our services by Aboriginal Western Australians and those living or working in the regions, we visited Northam and Merredin in March 2021 and held a webinar for community service organisations across the Pilbara in May 2021, as well as a range of other engagement and collaboration initiatives.
+We also visited the Indian Ocean Territories in June 2021.